dddrrreee/cs140e-24win/labs/6-threads/README.md

 #### Before you start: make sure everything works.

 Run `make checkoff` in the `code-threads/` directory: it should pass.

-  - By default the `code-threads/Makefile` will use our staff code in libpi.
+1. By default the `code-threads/Makefile` will use our staff code.
-  - If you run `make checkoff` in `code-threads` all the tests should pass.
-  - Before you start implementing, comment out `USE_STAFF=1` in `code-threads/Makefile` so that the Makefile will use your code.
     You can flip back and forth to test.
+2. If you run `make checkoff` in `code-threads` all the tests should pass.
+3. Before you start implementing, switch `Makefile:COMMON_SRC` to use your two files `rpi-threads.c` and `rpi-asm-threads.S` and not use ours.
+4. When you switch to use your code the tests should fail initially.

 #### Checkoff: